obsidianmd/obsidian-help/en/Licenses & Payment/Commercial license.md

 > [!FAQ]- Q9: I'm a freelancer/writer/blogger, do I need a commercial license?
 > Unless you hire at least one additional person, you do not need a commercial license.

-> [!FAQ]- Q10: I'm a teacher/professor and I use Obsidian for my teaching/lectures, do I need a commercial license?
+> [!FAQ]- Q10: I'm a teacher/professor or I work at a school and I use Obsidian for my teaching/lectures, do I need a commercial license?
 > Obsidian usage for education-related activities within schools and other recognized educational institutions does not require a commercial license.

 > [!FAQ]- Q11: I'm an academic researcher and I use Obsidian for my research work.
 Do I need a commercial license?
 > If your research involves producing a commercial product (e.g., if your research contributes to revenue-generating commercial activities), you need a commercial license for your usage.
 If your research does not contribute to a commercial product, or if your research has not yet led to commercial activities, you do not need a license.

+> [!FAQ]- Q12: I work for a Government or an arms-length governmental agency.
+Do I need a commercial license?
+> Yes, you need a commercial license.
+From our EULA, if you use OBSIDIAN for commercial use, you must obtain a commercial license.
+Commercial use is defined as using OBSIDIAN for work-related activities in a company with two (2) or more employees.
+(The EULA's revenue-generating clause exempts non-profit organizations.)

-> [!FAQ]- Q12: I use Obsidian during work for things like writing down team processes and taking notes for team meetings, do I need a commercial license?
+> [!FAQ]- Q13: I use Obsidian during work for things like writing down team processes and taking notes for team meetings, do I need a commercial license?
 > If you are a single-person company, then you do not require a commercial license.
 Otherwise, if you have more than one person in the company, then you would require a commercial license.

-> [!FAQ]- Q13: I use Obsidian to store all of my knowledge, both personal and professional, because it's difficult to separate them.
+> [!FAQ]- Q14: I use Obsidian to store all of my knowledge, both personal and professional, because it's difficult to separate them.
 Do I need a commercial license?
 > If your notes contain content directly related to work projects or processes for a greater-than-one-person company, then you require a commercial license.

-> [!FAQ]- Q14: I’m still not sure if I need a commercial license.
+> [!FAQ]- Q15: I’m still not sure if I need a commercial license.
 What should I do?
 > If you still have questions regarding the commercial license requirements, email us at support@obsidian.md and describe your situation in detail.